 Covering much more than your stuff.

-When purchasing Renters Insurance you are covering your belongings and helping to protect yourself for unexpected but insurable losses.
+When purchasing Renters Insurance you are covering your belongings and helping to protect yourself from unexpected but insurable losses.
 A Renters Insurance policy not only covers the loss of your insurable personal property it also covers the liability if someone is injured at your apartment/rental unit.

-It can also extend to certain lawsuits against you, and if bundled with an auto policy may even protect your property that you have in your car.
+It can also extend to certain lawsuits against you, and if bundled with an auto policy may even protect the property that you have in your car.
 Those without an active renter’s insurance policy have no protection/coverage for these situations.

 For example, if you are the victim of a robbery where the thief steals your TV, and your valuables.
 The property owner will not cover any of these losses.
 You are 100% responsible for the replacement of these things.
 This can easily cost hundreds if not thousands of dollars not including any damages to the rental unit itself.

-In some areas, the replacement cost of property in rental units exceed $15,000 worth of belongings.
+In some areas, the replacement cost of property in rental units exceeds $15,000 worth of belongings.
 In other areas, Property Owners/Landlords are requiring tenants to carry insurance, which also lists them as additionally insured.

 In Connecticut, the average premium for a renter’s policy is approximately $2101 per year depending on coverage options.

-You should consider renters insurance if you are renting a condominium, dorm room, house or any other residential dwelling.
+You should consider renters insurance if you are renting a condominium, dorm room, house, or any other residential dwelling.

-The Insurance Information Institute has this guide for renters seeking information on renters insurance.
+The Insurance Information Institute has this guide for renters seeking information on renter’s insurance.